EDJR94/sentiment_analysis/README.md

 ```

 ## Finding Optimal Threshold for Recall Metric
 By analyzing the model's error, I observed that the majority of errors occur when the probability for the positive class falls between 40% and 60%.
-This range is where the model tends to make the most mistakes, as illustrated in the graphs below:
+This range is where the model tends to make the most mistakes.
+The graphs below display the model's errors, as well as the count of errors corresponding to the predicted probability of a positive sentiment:

 ![Captura de tela 2023-09-28 172927](https://github.com/EDJR94/sentiment_analysis/assets/128603807/b83d4a2b-2c36-413d-9a81-7a390592f149)

 ![Captura de tela 2023-09-28 172949](https://github.com/EDJR94/sentiment_analysis/assets/128603807/1ec2e31e-0d70-4519-a0dd-444dd655c0af)

+The Density graph makes clear that most errors occurs when the probability is around 40% to 60%.

-I decided that, for increasing the recall the most, I will classify these uncertain probabilities as Negative, so my final threshold is 0.6:
+To maximize recall, I've chosen to classify uncertain probabilities as Negative.
+Consequently, my **final threshold** is set at 0.6:
 - If Probability more than 60% -> Positive Sentiment
 - If Probability less than 60% -> Negative Sentiment